What are Elon Musk's kids' names? Meet the 12 children of the tech billionaire

 "I intend to let our child grow in a normal and safe environment.
 For that reason, I ask the media honor our child's privacy, and refrain from invasive reporting."

-Musk has not yet acknowledged the statement, or confirmed that the child is his - and we've reached out to his representatives for comment on the matter.
+Musk has not yet released a statement confirming the child is his (and we've reached out to his representatives on the matter), however, he did respond to a post on X accusing of St Clair of trying to "ensnare" him, by simply posting: "Whoa."

-St Clair, who is thought to have one other child with someone else, has since stepped back from social media, and not shared any further information on the baby or their name.
+St Clair has since done an interview with The New York Post, in which she alleges Musk is not on the birth certificate, and that he didn't respond when she notified his team she'd be releasing the statement.

+"Almost every relationship in my life would be bastardized and disingenuous because I couldn’t tell them what was going on.
+My son has never taken a walk outside — in five months.
+I have never been able to take my baby for a walk", she said.

 Why not read...